-I bake all my own bread these days, but admittedly, I don’t eat a large amount of it, making a loaf every couple of weeks.
+I try to bake all my own bread these days, but admittedly, I don’t eat a large amount of it, making a loaf every couple of weeks.
 However, I do believe that baking your own bread several times a week is possible and not the huge pain the arse you might expect.
-For many years, I tried to bake bread and it always tasted good, but it was always a little dry and unrisen, and was rather disappointed thinking you had to practise to get the knack.
+For many years, I tried to bake bread and it always had good flavour, but it was always a little tough or stodgy.
+I was rather disappointed thinking one had to practise, ptractise, practise to get the knack.
 It turns out that I was doing everything correctly, the only ingredient I was missing out was time…

-Here is the recipe I use for a basic loaf – it requires little elbow grease, especially if you have a food mixer with a dough hook and is based on Elizabeth David’s in her amazing book English Bread and Yeast Cookery.
+Here is the recipe I use for a basic loaf – it requires little elbow grease, unless you have a food mixer with a dough hook.
 The best thing is that it should be made the evening before you actually want to eat it, so there’s no getting up at the crack of dawn.
 It contains only four ingredients too: flour, water, salt and yeast.
-There is the option of adding a little fat or oil and the merest pinch of sugar.
-The former acts as a preservative and the latter gives the yeast a kick start, if you should be using the dried stuff.
+There is the option of adding a little fat to keep it fresh and soft an extra day.
 You can enrich the bread by swapping some or all of the water for milk, but I think there’s no need.
 There are so many variations on the theme and as I discover them and try to perfect them, I shall add them to the blog.

 Important note no. 1: try to make the dough more on the wet side, rather than the dry; just keep your hands well-floured so you can handle the dough.
 Work it for a few minutes whilst in the bowl.
 Of course, if you have a mixer with a dough hook, you can simply use that on a slow to moderate speed to mix and briefly knead it.

-Important note no. 2: try to let the dough rise naturally for 1 to 2 hours.
-Do not leave it near a radiator or anything like that – unequal heat will not do the job – you need ambient warmth.
-I let my dough rise in the bathroom.
+Important note no. 2: Do not leave it near a radiator or anything like that – unequal heat will not do the job – you need ambient warmth.
+I let my dough rise in my airing cupboard.
 If you don’t have a warm place, do not worry for the quickly-metabolising yeast will begin to generate its own heat.

-There it is – sorry it rather long, but hopefully it is a good guide to baking proper bread.
+There it is – sorry it’s rather long, but hopefully it is a good guide to baking proper bread.
 If anyone has any extra tips, let me know…